Halsey Stuns Fans With Her Shockingly Accurate ‘Corpse Bride’ Look For Halloween

-Halsey doesn’t mess around when it comes to Halloween, as she’s proven over the years by throwing impressive parties and creating unforgettable costumes.
+Halsey doesn’t mess around when it comes to Halloween, as she’s proven it over the years by throwing impressive parties and creating unforgettable costumes.

-On Thursday, the singer posted a series of photos on Instagram to show off a look that was uncannily similar to the character Emily from Tim Burton’s 2005 animated film Corpse Bride.
-With a long blue wig, white gloves, blue-painted skin, dark contouring, and white make-up to make her eyes look cartoonishly large, Halsey was a dead ringer.
+On Thursday, the singer posted a series of photos on Instagram to show off a look that was uncannily similar to the character Emily from Tim Burton’s 2005 animated film, Corpse Bride.
+With a long blue wig, white gloves, blue-painted skin, dark contouring, and white makeup to make her eyes look cartoonishly large, Halsey was a dead ringer for the character.

-“It takes my breath away!
-Well it would if I had any…” the Without Me singer wrote in a reference to the character Emily, who is murdered by her fiance in the movie.
+Even her caption was a reference to the morbid Burton flick.
+The Without Me singer wrote a reference to the character Emily, who is murdered by her fiance in the popular stop-motion animated movie.

 On Wednesday, she scared her Instagram followers by painting a bullet wound onto her face in a chillingly gory recreation of her own album cover for MANIC.